 *If you are new here, WELCOME!
-For The Giver of Stars, I provide your book club with a brief summary, a recipe, and discussion questions in that order!
+For The Giver of Stars, I provide your book club with a brief summary, fun activity ideas, and more!

 I’m addressing the controversy surrounding the two novels with a completely separate post where I will compare them thoroughly and give book club questions and a recipe if your book club wants to discuss them both at the same time.

 If your book club decides to read it–and I think you should–this series of posts will provide you with an activity, food ideas, and discussion questions.
 So, for food ideas and more, keep reading!

 Looking for your next great read?
 Check out these similar books…

 Here’s a brief summary of The Giver of Stars:

 Hoping to escape her life of suffocating expectations in England, Alice marries the handsome Kentuckian Bennett Van Cleve.
 The honeymoon is cut short when she finds herself in an equally stifling situation under the watchful eye of Bennett’s strict father in a small and secluded Kentucky town.
 When the chance arises to join the Pack Horse Library, Alice steps forward despite Van Cleve’s disapproval.
 There, she meets independent Margery O’Hare, who encourages Alice to stand up for herself and fight for true love.
 The bond they form with each other and the other three Pack Horse Librarians is tested in unforgettable ways as they journey through the dangers of the Appalachian mountains to bring its hardscrabble residents hope through books.

 Book Club Activity Ideas for The Giver of Stars:

 As readers, most of us have experienced the positive influence of librarians.
 Ask your group to think back over their lives and consider their time in libraries.

 For the meeting, have everyone bring a copy of a book (or a printed photo if they don’t have a copy) that a librarian gave them that influenced their life in a significant way.